lxg/l10n/README.md

 - By using the original message as catalog ID, you always have an English fallback, where a translation doesn’t exist.
 - The `.po` catalog format is widely supported, so you will always find translators, tools and services which can work with your catalog files.

+## ATTENTION: If you’re upgrading from v1.x to v2.x

+- Please remove the `@lxg/l10n-tools` from your application.
+The l10n tools are now part of this package.
+- Please note that running `npx l10n` without any arguments will now do nothing.
+In order to restore the 1.x behaviour, you can use `npx l10n -ec` (i.e. extract and compile at the same time).

 ## Usage

 ### 1. Installation